Skip to main content

 Table of Contents

 One second you're crossing the street.
 The next, you're on the ground—confused, in pain, staring at a bumper that just hit you at 30 miles an hour.
 There was no seatbelt.
 No airbag.
 No crumple zone between you and two tons of steel.
 Pedestrians bear the full force of impact that vehicles are engineered to protect their occupants from.
 The injuries are often catastrophic: broken bones, spinal damage, traumatic brain injury, or worse.
 Colorado law recognizes these devastating circumstances.
-Under C.R.S. § 13-80-101, injured pedestrians have three years from the date of injury to file a claim.
-Additionally, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 allows recovery even if a pedestrian is partially at fault, provided they are not more than 50% responsible.
-Non-economic damages—compensation for pain, suffering, and lost quality of life—are capped at $1,500,000 as of 2025.
+Under C.R.S. § 13-80-101(1)(n), injured pedestrians have three years from the date of injury to file a claim.
+Additionally, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 allows recovery even if a pedestrian is partially at fault, provided they are not 50% or more responsible.
+Non-economic damages—compensation for pain, suffering, and lost quality of life—are capped at $1,500,000 for cases filed on or after January 1, 2025.
 Understanding these legal protections is essential for pedestrian accident victims seeking appropriate compensation.

 Pedestrian accidents produce some of the most catastrophic injuries in personal injury law.
 Victims often suffer severe trauma, permanent disability, and substantial medical expenses.
 And the insurance company knows it—which is exactly why they'll fight harder to pay less.
 Insurers employ aggressive tactics to minimize settlements, betting that injured pedestrians lack the resources or knowledge to pursue full compensation.
 Colorado law provides important protections.
-Under the Modified Comparative Negligence Rule (C.R.S. § 13-21-111), pedestrians can recover damages even if partially at fault, as long as they're less than 50% responsible for the accident.
-Additionally, non-economic damages—compensation for pain, suffering, and emotional distress—are capped at $1,500,000 as of 2025.
-Importantly, Colorado's statute of limitations under C.R.S. § 13-80-101 allows three years to file a personal injury lawsuit.
+Under the Modified Comparative Negligence Rule, pedestrians can recover damages even if partially at fault, as long as they're less than 50% responsible for the accident.
 Acting quickly strengthens evidence preservation and settlement negotiations.

 Colorado Pedestrian Right-of-Way Laws